 People with osteoarthritis often have less hyaluronic acid in their joints than they should.
 All of this causes symptoms such as pain, stiffness, and swelling.
 Replacing hyaluronic acid may help reduce symptoms.
 Arthritis is often treated with medicines and corticosteroid injections.
 But if these have not worked well enough, viscosupplementation can help reduce your pain, stiffness, and swelling.
 It works best for people with mild or moderate arthritis.
 Hyaluronic acid injection is most often done in the knee.
 But it can also be done in the hip or in other joints.
 The treatment may also be used to treat rheumatoid arthritis.

 All procedures have some risks.
-The risks of viscosupplementation include:
+The risks of this procedure include:

-Flare-up of symptoms just after injection that lasts for a short period of time (most common)
+Flare-up of symptoms just after the injection, that lasts for a short period of time (most common)

 Pain at the injection site